Bức Tường: History

 In early 1996, Bức Tường had the opportunity to introduce themselves to the students and national audience with the song "We are Bức Tường" or "We're the Wall" in the opening game of SV96 between three teams: Hanoi University of Technology, National Economics University, and National University of Civil Engineering.
 Then, four years later, in the SV2000 finale, with upbeat tunes, vibrant of "Bình minh sinh viên 2000" and "Đường đến ngày vinh quang" or "Road to the glory", Bức Tường had impressed the audiences.
 This event was remarkable and a turning point in their musical career.

 The band was chosen as the representative of Vietnamese contemporary music to attended the Festival "Vietnamese Faces – French Faces", which is organized in Cahors, France, from 26 September to 7 October 2003.

 On 25 April 2004, Bức Tường became the first band to perform a live concert in Music and friends of VTV3.

 In November 2005, Bức Tường was the first band to tour across Vietnam.
 4 concerts "9 +" was continuously held in Hanoi, Hai Phong, Da Nang and Ho Chi Minh City.

-After nearly 12 years, on 2 December 2000, a farewell concert called "The Last Saturday" was held.
+After nearly 12 years, on 2 December 2006, a farewell concert called "The Last Saturday" was held.
 It took place in front of 20,000 fans at the Giảng Võ Exhibition Center in Hanoi, and is considered the largest concert with the biggest number of fans in all of Bức Tường's concerts.

 Death of Trần Lập

 In November 2015, the band's lead singer Trần Lập was diagnosed with rectal cancer.
 In January 2016, Bức Tường held their last live show with him, "Hand of Fire", in Hanoi, attracting 15,000 spectators.
-On 17 March 2016, five months after being diagnosed with cancer, Lập passed away at his home in Hanoi.
+On 17 March 2016, five months after being diagnosed with cancer, Lập died at his home in Hanoi.